jonathaneunice/d3x/README.md

 That's 4 lines instead of 9.
 No excess punctuation or data framing is required, because it can be reliably inferred.
 You can quote the attribute values, however, if you wish.
-That way, if you see attributes in raw SVG or HTML you want in your program, you can simpy copy and paste.
+That way, if you see attributes in raw SVG or HTML you want in your program, you can simply copy and paste.
 There's no need to rewrite XML-style `fill="blue"` or even CSS-style `border: thin solid red` yet you need it in JavaScript literals for `.attr('fill', 'blue')` or `.style('border', 'thin solid red')`.
 That kind of reformatting isn't hard, *per se*, but it takes time